magic/core/README.md

 * the watch task watches the config file

 ##### 0.0.113
-* tasks/prepare/page: change variable name to avoid "access before init" error when pages do not build successfully.
+* FIX: tasks/prepare/page: change variable name to avoid "access before init" error when pages do not build successfully.
+* update dependencies

 ##### 0.0.114 - unreleased
 ...